CommE2E/comm/docs/dev_environment.md

 Note that if you run `yarn dev` in `server` right after `yarn cleaninstall`, before Webpack is given a chance to build `app.build.cjs`/`landing.build.cjs` files, then Node will crash when it attempts to import those files.
 Just make sure to run `yarn dev` (or `yarn prod`) in `web` or `landing` before attempting to load the corresponding webpages.

-## Running mobile app on iOS simulator
+## Running mobile app on iOS Simulator

 First, make sure that the Metro bundler is running.
 If you haven’t already, open a new terminal and run: